moddedmc-wiki/fabric-modding-wiki/docs/sounds/using-sound/index.md

 ---
 layout: default
 title: Using Your First Sound
-description: Learn how to use an already registered sound.
+description: Learn how to play sound events.
 permalink: /sounds/using-sound
 authors:
     - "jr1811"